2020 Elsevier Foundation-ISC3 Green and Sustainable Chemistry Challenge

 How is Denis’ work progressing?
 Read the interview.

-Second prize: “Crude oil-polluted site ecorestoration, Niger Delta, Nigeria”
+Second prize winner: “Crude oil-polluted site ecorestoration, Niger Delta, Nigeria”

 In awarding Dr. Chikere’s project, the jury members recognized that as the problem of oil-polluted soil goes way beyond Nigeria, the project sets an example for many developing countries facing the same conditions.
 They also wanted to stress the importance of giving incentive to work with local expertise and raise awareness around an issue that has been devastating the country.